Investing in Computing Companies and Stocks

 Examples of Blockchain Use Cases

 The blockchain world is long on ideas and short on traction.
-Early on, it was difficult to tell which startup were ICO scams and which startups were legitimately trying to solve problems using blockchain technology.
+Early on, it was difficult to tell which startups were ICO scams and which startups were legitimately trying to solve problems using blockchain technology.
 For example, the Deloitte Center for Financial Services wrote a piece on how blockchain may be transforming commercial real estate.
 They listed five blockchain startups to watch, and looking back at those names today, we don’t see much has happened with half of them.
 Contrast this to what’s going on in residential real estate where startups like Othera are already gaining traction on a business model that rids the mortgage industry of its many inefficiencies.
+Data Gumbo is doing the same for heavy industries like oil & gas.

 Speaking of inefficiencies, is anyone else sick of paying exorbitant Western Union fees every time you send money to your Thai mistress?
 Turns out blockchain is the perfect solution for cross-border payments, and financial services applications in general.
+(We covered one publicly traded stock in our piece on Circle Stock: Blockchain-Powered Financial Services.)
 There are also more obscure but interesting use cases, like voting on the blockchain, or putting your will and testament on the blockchain along with a dead man’s switch that you can use to tell people things when you’re dead that you never had the balls to say when you were alive.
+A blockchain firm called Helium has built a large decentralized IoT connectivity network, though we don’t know just how much use it’s getting.

 For investors, we’re in the trough of disillusionment where the real success stories are just starting to emerge.
 Blockchain started out as a solution looking for a problem, and many companies felt like they needed “some blockchain” to remain relevant.

-The blockchain opportunity isn’t about mining bitcoins in emerging markets where electricity is cheapest, it’s about enabling the world’s supply chains with blockchain to rid them of inefficiencies.
+The blockchain opportunity isn’t about mining bitcoins in emerging markets where electricity is cheapest (that used to be China), nor is it about creating worthless digital assets called NFTs.
+It’s about enabling the world’s supply chains with blockchain to rid them of inefficiencies, or creating platforms to securitize illiquid assets.
 Like software development, blockchain solutions are only as good as the people who are implementing them.
+Unfortunately, blockchain technology has become far too complicated for its own good.

 Some Blockchain ETFs